Learning a Tree-Structured Ising Model in Order to Make Predictions: Introduction

 \subsection{Outline of paper}

-The next section provides background on the Ising model, tree models, and graphical model learning.
-Section~\ref{s:ExactTree} studies the problem of learning tree-structured Ising models, and specifies the sample complexity of exact recovery.
-Then in Section~\ref{s:Inferning} we define a loss function motivated by inference computation and state our main result in Section~\ref{s:resultStatement}.
-Section~\ref{s:MarkovChain} analyzes an illustrative example to provide intuition for the main result.
-Section~\ref{s:ProofSketch} contains a sketch of proof of the main result.
-Section~\ref{s:truncation} introduces the truncation algorithm and analyzes its performance in terms of ssTV.
-Section~\ref{s:ProofProp} contains proofs of the main results.
-A few technical lemmas are deferred to Section~\ref{s:Appendix}.
-Finally, Section~\ref{s:Appendix2} proves a combinatorial lemma on the relationship between the true and learned spanning trees.
+The next section contains background on the Ising model, tree models, and graphical model learning.
+Section~\ref{s:ExactTree} introduces the problem of learning tree-structured Ising models and records the sample complexity of exact recovery.
+Then, in Section~\ref{s:Inferning} we define the small-set TV loss function motivated by prediction computations and state our main result in Section~\ref{s:resultStatement}.
+Section~\ref{s:MarkovChain} analyzes an illustrative example that gives intuition for the main result.
+Section~\ref{s:truncation} introduces a natural forest approximation algorithm and analyzes its performance in terms of ssTV.
+Section~\ref{s:ProofSketch} sketches the proof of the main result and Section~\ref{s:ProofProp} fills in the details.
+Sections~\ref{s:ExactRecovery} and~\ref{sec:lemmaProofs} contain further proofs.
+Numerical simulations addressing the theorems in the paper are in Section~\ref{s:NumSim}. \rvw{Appendices contain additional proofs, numerical simulations, and discussions on related work. }